 The following tools must be available to properly repair these pumps.
 These tools are in addition to standard mechanics' tools such as open-end wrenches, pliers, screwdrivers, etc. Most of the items can be obtained from an industrial supply house.

-- 1. Soft headed hammer
+- Soft headed hammer

-- 2. Allen wrenches (some mechanical seals and set collars)
+- Allen wrenches (some mechanical seals and set collars)

-- 3. Packing hooks, flexible (packed pumps)

-- 4. Mechanical seal installation sleeve

-- 5. Brass or plastic bar
+- 3. Brass bar

-- 6. Arbor press
+- 4. Arbor press